ahmadiehsan/personal_docs/docs/mathematics/linear_algebra/vector.md

 - All of the purple arrows are the same
 - All of the green arrows are the same
-- The starting point doesn’t matter in Vectors
+- The starting point doesn't matter in Vectors
 - The blue arrow completely shows us how adding two Vectors to each other works in the background

 ### Multiplication